A sample of giant radio sources from the NVGRC catalog: Redshifts and radio power

-Using the r-band apparent magnitude data for GRGs and the spectroscopic redshifts, we constructed a linear regression between these values.
-The photometric data and spectroscopic redshifts were taken from PanSTARRS, LS and SDSS surveys, NED and SIMBAD databases.
+Using $r$-band apparent magnitudes and spectroscopic redshifts of GRGs, we constructed a linear regression model to approximate redshift values.
+The photometric data and redshift information were obtained from the PanSTARRS, Legacy Surveys (LS), and SDSS catalogs, as well as the NED and SIMBAD databases.